Extra Space Storage Inc. (NYSE:EXR) Shares Bought by Checchi Capital Advisers LLC

-Checchi Capital Advisers LLC lifted its position in shares of Extra Space Storage Inc. (NYSE:EXR – Get Rating) by 31.7% during the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 2,022 shares of the real estate investment trust’s stock after acquiring an additional 487 shares during the quarter.
-Checchi Capital Advisers LLC’s holdings in Extra Space Storage were worth $383,000 at the end of the most recent quarter.
+Checchi Capital Advisers LLC increased its stake in Extra Space Storage Inc. (NYSE:EXR – Get Rating) by 31.7% in the second quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 2,022 shares of the real estate investment trust’s stock after purchasing an additional 487 shares during the period.
+Checchi Capital Advisers LLC’s holdings in Extra Space Storage were worth $383,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other institutional investors and hedge funds have also made changes to their positions in EXR.
-Signaturefd LLC increased its stake in shares of Extra Space Storage by 55.0% during the first quarter.
-Signaturefd LLC now owns 631 shares of the real estate investment trust’s stock worth $130,000 after acquiring an additional 224 shares during the period.
-Atria Investments LLC increased its stake in shares of Extra Space Storage by 6.0% during the first quarter.
-Atria Investments LLC now owns 9,982 shares of the real estate investment trust’s stock worth $2,052,000 after acquiring an additional 567 shares during the period.
-Mutual of America Capital Management LLC increased its stake in shares of Extra Space Storage by 0.9% during the first quarter.
-Mutual of America Capital Management LLC now owns 22,311 shares of the real estate investment trust’s stock worth $4,587,000 after acquiring an additional 191 shares during the period.
-Metis Global Partners LLC increased its stake in shares of Extra Space Storage by 81.2% during the first quarter.
-Metis Global Partners LLC now owns 2,118 shares of the real estate investment trust’s stock worth $436,000 after acquiring an additional 949 shares during the period.
-Finally, Arizona State Retirement System increased its stake in shares of Extra Space Storage by 2.3% during the first quarter.
-Arizona State Retirement System now owns 37,270 shares of the real estate investment trust’s stock worth $7,663,000 after acquiring an additional 839 shares during the period.
+Other institutional investors and hedge funds have also bought and sold shares of the company.
+Harel Insurance Investments & Financial Services Ltd. acquired a new stake in Extra Space Storage during the 2nd quarter valued at approximately $29,000.
+Whittier Trust Co. lifted its stake in Extra Space Storage by 168.4% during the 2nd quarter.
+Whittier Trust Co. now owns 255 shares of the real estate investment trust’s stock valued at $43,000 after acquiring an additional 160 shares during the period.
+Sugarloaf Wealth Management LLC acquired a new stake in Extra Space Storage during the 2nd quarter valued at approximately $44,000.
+Bank Julius Baer & Co.
+Ltd Zurich acquired a new stake in Extra Space Storage during the 1st quarter valued at approximately $55,000.
+Finally, Venture Visionary Partners LLC acquired a new stake in Extra Space Storage during the 2nd quarter valued at approximately $46,000.
 95.10% of the stock is currently owned by institutional investors and hedge funds.

-A number of research analysts have recently issued reports on the stock.
-Citigroup boosted their price target on shares of Extra Space Storage to $229.00 in a research note on Monday, August 22nd.
-StockNews.com assumed coverage on shares of Extra Space Storage in a research report on Wednesday, October 12th.
-They set a “hold” rating on the stock.
-Morgan Stanley lowered their target price on shares of Extra Space Storage from $156.00 to $153.00 and set an “underweight” rating on the stock in a research report on Thursday, October 13th.
-Evercore ISI downgraded shares of Extra Space Storage from an “in-line” rating to an “underperform” rating and reduced their price target for the company from $162.00 to $150.00 in a report on Monday.
-Finally, UBS Group reduced their price target on shares of Extra Space Storage from $234.00 to $197.00 and set a “buy” rating on the stock in a report on Monday, July 25th.
-Two research analysts have rated the stock with a sell rating, two have given a hold rating and five have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the company currently has an average rating of “Hold” and an average price target of $197.89.
+Several brokerages have commented on EXR.
+Truist Financial lifted their price objective on shares of Extra Space Storage from $200.00 to $225.00 and gave the company a “buy” rating in a research note on Monday, August 15th.
+KeyCorp boosted their target price on shares of Extra Space Storage from $200.00 to $220.00 and gave the company an “overweight” rating in a research note on Wednesday, August 17th.
+StockNews.com initiated coverage on shares of Extra Space Storage in a research note on Wednesday, October 12th.
+They issued a “hold” rating for the company.
+Morgan Stanley decreased their target price on shares of Extra Space Storage from $156.00 to $153.00 and set an “underweight” rating for the company in a research note on Thursday, October 13th.
+Finally, UBS Group decreased their target price on shares of Extra Space Storage from $234.00 to $197.00 and set a “buy” rating for the company in a research note on Monday, July 25th.
+Two research analysts have rated the stock with a sell rating, two have assigned a hold rating and five have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, Extra Space Storage has an average rating of “Hold” and a consensus target price of $197.89.

 Extra Space Storage Inc, headquartered in Salt Lake City, Utah, is a self-administered and self-managed REIT and a member of the S&P 500.
 As of September 30, 2020, the Company owned and/or operated 1,906 self-storage stores in 40 states, Washington, DC and Puerto Rico.
 The Company's stores comprise approximately 1.4 million units and approximately 147.5 million square feet of rentable space.